mbursell/ReLERNN-pipeline/README.md

       * Running the example should only take a few minutes.
 You can watch the progress be printed out.
 When finished running, type ```exit``` to exit the interactive session
       * The output of the example run will be located in a directory called "example_output".
 The file containing the final results is called "example.PREDICT.BSCORRECTED.txt"

+## Running ReLERNN
+Now that we have installed and tested ReLERNN, we can run it on our own data.